SuleimanFarah/sunpy/SunPy-2020-Coordination-Meeting.md

 Discussion topics are to be decided by the community but the meeting should begin with a state of union talk by the lead developer followed by lightning talks by each of the sub-package maintainers as well as affiliated package leads.

-Potential topics include state of the developer community, SunPy governance, infrastructure, testing, diversity of the community, outreach, tutorials and education.
+Potential topics include state of the developer community, SunPy governance, infrastructure, testing, diversity of the community, outreach, tutorials and education, documentation improvements.

 ### Schedule
 * Day 1